patrickpr/trapdirector/docs/01-install.md

 [....]
 ```

-Create Database
+Database Preparation
 -----------------

-* mysql / mariadb
+* MySQL / MariaDB

-Set up a new (or use existing) database in icingaweb 2 :
-Note : following commands must be run as root or database admin.
+Set up a new (or use existing) database (these commands should be run as root or database admin):

-Create database :
+Create new database:

 `mysql -u root -e "create database <database name>;"`

-Create user and assign rights :
+Create user with required privileges:

 ```
 mysql -u root -e "grant usage on *.* to <user>@localhost identified by '<password>';" mysql -u root -e "grant all privileges on <database name>.* to <user>@localhost ;"
 ```

-* postgresql
+* PostgreSQL

-Create user if needed :
+Create user:

 ````
 su - postgres